SMKH-PRO/ReactNative_CodePush_Template/readme.md

 ### How to create staging release on Android?<br/>

+Note: the following commands assume that you're not already in the `Android` folder, if you're already inside project's android folder just ignore the `cd android &&` part of the commands.

 To build an staging apk, the command for that will be
 ```
 cd android && ./gradlew assembleStagingRelease